 Schroerlucke has held the Principal Clarinet position with the Orange County Symphony since 2011 under Conductor David Rentz and is excited to continue her involvement as Principal Clarinet with the Orchestra Collective of Orange County.

-Tracey Siepser started playing bassoon in childhood as soon as her fingers could reach the keys of the instrument.
+Tracey Siepser (they/them) started playing bassoon in childhood as soon as their fingers could reach the keys of the instrument.
 It was love at first sound.
-After studying Bassoon Performance at the University of Miami in Florida, she played professionally with orchestras and as a soloist throughout South Florida until moving to Southern California in 2008.
-Today you can find her playing with various symphony orchestras in the area, teaching technology usage, or creating detailed chain maille jewelry.
-She currently lives in Claremont, CA with neighbors that proclaim to enjoy the sound of high note Stravinsky excerpts on the breeze.
+After studying Bassoon Performance at the University of Miami in Florida, they played professionally with orchestras and as a soloist throughout South Florida until moving to Southern California in 2008.

 Lesley serves as the second bassoonist and Tsarina of the bake sale for the Orchestra Collective of Orange County.
 Lesley obtained her Bachelor of Arts degree from CSU Long Beach, where she studied with John Campbell.
 When not baking or bassooning, Lesley works as a conference and event planner and uses what’s left of her free time running in big circles around her neighborhood.